medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/6-incentives.md

 ## Synopsis

-When data providers [submit consent to provide their data](./3-data-provider-consent.md), the budget deposited by the data consumer is distributed to the provider and the oracle that verified the data.
+When data deal is created, a budget for data is deposited from data consumer account.
+And the deposit is distributed to the data providers and the oracles that verified the data.
+Data consumers also can [deactivate the deal](./2-data-deal.md#Deactivate-Data-Deal) they created and refund the remaining budget at any time if the deal is in status `DEAL_STATUS_ACTIVE`.

 ### Motivation